vamshikodipaka/Occlusion-Avoidance-and-DL-for-Tracking/README.md

 Their installations are adopted to our PC configurations in proper way and then it was magic.

 ### Results
+1. Please refer our Time of Occlusion Formulation available as case1 and case2 in Chapter-3 of Msc Thesis Report
-The YOLOv3, YOLOv4 and Detectron2 are tested on various PC configurations using webcam
+2. The YOLOv3, YOLOv4 and Detectron2 are tested on various PC configurations using webcam
 ![traj](others/performance.png)

 MSC Thesis Defended on 06 July 2020